 How to reach

 The original nucleus of the castle is constituted by the high square tower that still dominates the rest of the construction and the underlying valley.
-The today's aspect is not the original one, in fact in the last century the tower was partially reconstructed, principally during the restoration following the damages suffered when it was hit by a great lightning.
+Today's aspect is not the original one, in fact in the last century the tower was partially reconstructed, principally during the restoration following the damages suffered when it was hit by a great lightning.
 The tower was higher and gifted of machicoulis (projection from the wall made of stone which has openings through which the defenders can fire upon an enemy directly below), the legend says it was taken for model by the Master Mason Arnolfo di Cambio for the construction of the one of 'Palazzo Vecchio' in Florence, that is still today intact.
 About three or four meters of the base are currently buried, this cover the scarped wall of the tower.
 The openings in the masonry seem to be original.
-After the tower was built a walled enclosure all around it, from which were then developed the other buildings of the fortification.
+After the tower a walled enclosure was built all around it, from which were then developed the other buildings of the fortification.

 The complex was endowed with only two gates, the main, with a steep ramp of access, on the side towards the valley and the suburb of Ponte a Poppi (Poppi's ancient market place on the river Arno) and the other on the opposite side toward the square of the town.
 After the last big restructuring of the castle, in 1470, this last became the principal access with the name of 'Lion gate'.